Year-Round, Self-Service Composting

 - Take care not to over fill your compost cart and be sure to keep the lid closed.

-- Wash cart periodically.
+- Wash the cart periodically.
 You are responsible for keeping your cart in a clean, sanitary condition at all times.

 Clean Composting: How to handle food waste